 What Are Your Plans for the Future?

 AIMMS should become business as usual for how we plan.
-My future aspiration is for AIMMS to become the beating heart of our integrated planning capabilities.
+My future aspiration is for AIMMS to become the beating heart of Liberty Global’s integrated planning capabilities.